friosavila/playingwithstata/drdid/csdid_stata.md

 - [csdid_estat.ado](https://friosavila.github.io/playingwithstata/drdid/csdid_estat.ado).
 This file will be used as a post-estimation program.
 It does the work that `aggte` and `summarize` does.
 And it now does it quickly, because it only uses the info left by `csdid`.
 - [csdid_stats.ado](https://friosavila.github.io/playingwithstata/drdid/csdid_stats.ado).
 This is a new program that joins the `CSDID` family.
 (It may still recive a name change).
 This program will do mostly the same that `csdid_estat.ado` does, with a small difference.
 It will not work on your current dataset, it will work on a new dataset that you can create and store all the Influence functions created in `CSDID`.
 This is my attempt to simulate R's capacity to "save" entire datsets within objects for later use.
 - [csdid_table.ado](https://friosavila.github.io/playingwithstata/drdid/csdid_table.ado).
 This program works whenever `wboot` is called.
 It simply posts the Wildbootstrap confidence intervals.
+- [csdid_plot.ado](https://friosavila.github.io/playingwithstata/drdid/csdid_plot.ado).
+This is the newst companion to the `csdid` package.
+A dedicated plotting command.
+It is simple to use, but it does impose a few restrictions on how much you want to modify on the plots.
+However, if you use `addplot` by Ben Jann, you can get very nice plots, quite easily.

 In contrast with **`DID`**, my command uses **`drimp`** as the default estimator method.
 However, all other estimators within **`drdid`** will be allowed (except `all` and `stdipwra`).
 They key is to declare the method using option **`method()`**.
 Interestingly enough, **`DID`** uses `dripw` as the default.
 So I will use that for the following replication.